 Further reading and learning:

-If you are interested in learning more about Kagi charts then the following reading may help:
+If you are interested in learning more about Kagi charts then our e-learning course may help:

 Kagi charting is an ancient method brought to life today, through the enhancement and development of technical analysis charting software.
 These charts offer a very different perspective on trading.
 A perspective that is devoid of noise and made simple, so that the user can clearly see key support and resistance levels, breakouts in the price, chart pattern formation and trends, as well as being able to add indicators on top of the analysis to create trading strategies.
 What’s not to like about Kagi charting?!